 During his tenure the program produced 26 college players, two All-Americans, three future NFL players and made eight consecutive playoff appearances.
 In 2012 he joined the school as the assistant varsity football coach and an admissions associate.

-One of the greatest defensive players in Virginia history, Slade became the first UVA player to earn first-team All-America honors for two seasons (1991 and 1992).
+Slade was the first UVA player to earn first-team All-America honors for two seasons (1991 and 1992).
 During his time as a Cavalier, he set the Virginia and Atlantic Coast Conference career record for quarterback sacks with 40.
 He served as a team captain during the 1992 campaign and was named the national defensive player of the year by the Football News that season.
 He was the defensive MVP of the 1990 Florida Citrus Bowl after posting a game-high 11 tackles.
 Slade completed his Cavalier career as the program’s all-time leader in tackles for loss (56) and was fifth on UVA’s all-time tackles list with 299.

 Slade was a second-round draft pick (31st overall selection) by the New England Patriots in 1993.
 During his eight years (1993-2000) with the team, he was named to the NFL All-Rookie Team and was a three-time defensive player of the year.
 He served as a team captain and was recognized as a Pro Bowl selection and All-Pro after the 1997 season.
 Slade was named to the Patriots’ 1990s All-Decade Team.
 He played his final professional season (2001) as a Carolina Panther.
 During his nine-year professional career, he appeared in a total of 142 games, totaling 664 tackles including 53.5 sacks and an additional 16 tackles for loss.
 He was a member of the Patriots team that played in Super Bowl XXXI.